mlaursen/react-md/packages/documentation/src/components/Demos/Table/README.md

 When the `TableCell` is rendered anywhere else, it'll default to the `<td>` element unless the `header` prop is enabled.
 If the `header` prop is enabled within the `TableBody`, it'll apply a `scope="row"` instead.

+In case you didn't know, styling tables is _super fun_!
+The tables within `react-md` have been created in a way that you can hopefully style them as you need with some sensible defaults.
+That being said, there will be some "weird edge cases" that you will come across if you are more used to a flexbox-based layout approach.
+The demos below should hopefully point you in the right direction for accomplishing your styling needs.